Hiroshima Ramen isn't as well-known as its Eastern cousin, Onomichi Ramen. But ramen in Hiroshima City ramen is incredible and deserves recognition.

 BONUS Shop: Rairaitei

-Their ramen with chashu is not the prettiest.
+Their ramen with chashu pork is not the prettiest.
 But meat lovers will be happy – it’s a steal at only ¥680!
 Their broth is not quite like gravy.
 But of all the ramen broth on this list, it’s the thickest and heaviest.

-But like all Hiroshima style ramen, it still doesn’t weigh you down.
+However, like all Hiroshima style ramen, it still doesn’t weigh you down.
 If you want a prettier photo at Rairaitei, order the regular ramen.
 It’s only ¥580!

 Click here for some Hiroshima Ramen shops open super late!